 • Summer Food Service Reimbursement Rates waiver: Recognizing rising pandemic costs, USDA is reimbursing schools for free meals at the higher Summer Food Service Program (SFSP) rate this school year.
 However, in SNA’s November 2021 survey, only about half of school meal program directors indicated these reimbursement rates sufficiently covered the costs of producing school breakfast and lunch, including food, labor, supplies and pandemic costs.
 Returning to NSLP/SBP reimbursement rates would increase meal program losses and cut into education budgets, impeding efforts to meet the needs of students and jeopardizing progress in school nutrition programs.

-Ad for Talking Rain links to Talking Rain site
+Ad for Land O’Lakes, links to Land O’Lakes site

 Resource Type